edtechjeff/HowTo/HowTo/Imaging/AssignDeploymentProfiles/readme.md

 5. Rename the profile you want to apply as the following:
     - ## AutopilotConfigurationFile.json

 ## The next section is all about DISM and how to do some DISM commands.
-In my own environement I have most of this done already but the only item I had to do was to mount the image
+In my own environement I have most of this done already so the only item I had to do was to mount the image
-## I wanted.
-I will include the rest of the process based on the source material.
+## So if you do not know or have something setup, I will include the rest of the process based on the source material.

 6. You will need to download an ISO of Windows 11